regan-sarwas/npmap.js/README.md

 Extends [Leaflet](http://leafletjs.com) to include functionality and a look-and-feel built specifically for the National Park Service.

-This is beta software.
-Feel free to play around, but keep this in mind -- and please help test and [report issues](https://github.com/nationalparkservice/npmap.js/issues).
+This library is under _very_ active development, so please help test and [report issues](https://github.com/nationalparkservice/npmap.js/issues).

-NPMap.js will eventually take the place of the [NPMap JavaScript library](https://github.com/nationalparkservice/npmap).

 ## Thanks

 Heavily inspired (cough cough) by [MapBox.js](https://github.com/mapbox/mapbox.js), and, of course, built on the great [Leaflet](http://leafletjs.com) library.
 Standing on the shoulders of giants.
-Also, many thanks to the authors of all the great plugins used in the library.
+Also, many thanks to the authors of all the great plugins used in/by the library (take a look at [LICENSE.md](https://github.com/nationalparkservice/npmap.js/blob/master/LICENSE.md) for a list).

 ## Versioning